kocemir/kocemir.github.io/_includes/cv.md

 <p align='justify'>
-I am a M.Sc. student at the Electrical and Electronics Engineering department in Bilkent University/KocLab under the supervision of <a href="http://aykut.koc.bilkent.edu.tr/" target="_blank"> Assoc.
+I am a M.Sc. student at the Electrical and Electronics Engineering department in Bilkent University/UMRAM under the supervision of <a href="http://aykut.koc.bilkent.edu.tr/" target="_blank"> Assoc.
 Prof. Aykut Koc</a>.
-My main research interests includes
-<b> Machine Learning </b>,<b> Deep Learning </b> and <b> Signal Processing </b> with an emphasis on statistical point of view and mathematical foundations.
-My research is on learning systems that understand and interact with our world and focuses on integrating structural information and domain knowledge into these systems to represent non-trivial reasoning operations.
-A key theme of my work in this space involves the use of optimization as a differentiable building block in larger architectures that are end-to-end learned.
-I believe that science should be open and reproducible and freely publish my research code to <a href="https://github.com/bamos" target="_blank">GitHub</a>.
+My primary research focus centers on <b> Machine Learning </b>,<b> Deep Learning </b> and <b> Signal Processing </b>with a strong emphasis on the statistical and mathematical foundations underpinning these fields.
+I seek to design intelligent learning systems that can be seamlessly integrated into multidisciplinary teams.
+I have had the privilege of gaining hands-on experience during my undergraduate studies, particularly in the development of cutting-edge deep learning-based Brain-Computer Interface (BCI) systems.
+As part of my master's studies, I have worked on the intersection of signal processing, time series analysis, image processing and natural language processing.
+I believe that science should be open and reproducible and freely publish my research code to <a href="https://github.com/kocemir" target="_blank">GitHub</a>.
 </p><br>

 ## <i class="fa fa-chevron-right"></i> Education